 sudo apt remove postgresql-15 postgresql-client-15

-As a benefit, this approach allows you to reinstall later without losing data.
+This approach allows reinstallation later without losing data.

 To remove PostgreSQL and its configuration files (but not databases):